bbauska/W3Cx-1of5-CSS.0x/README.md

 \"Padding\" is the white space that sits closest to an HTML element.
 Many elements already have a default padding defined.
 For example, ul elements by default are indented to the left a bit because they have a left padding.

-You can set the padding on an element\'s four sides independently using padding-top, padding-right, padding-bottom and padding-left.
+You can set the padding on an element&#39;s four sides independently using padding-top, padding-right, padding-bottom and padding-left.
 Or you can use the more compact padding: 10px 15px 20px 25px.
 In this case, the order of the numbers sets the top, right, bottom and left paddings.
 In the example below, I collapsed all of these and just set the padding on all four sides to be 20px.
 Here is a [CodePen that demonstrates all these different ways to set padding](https://codepen.io/w3devcampus/pen/zeEXao).

 <h4>Border</h4>